 The Periareolar Incision is Not Recommended for Women Who Plan to Breastfeed.
 Here’s Why!

-Many Omaha women who come to Dr. Ayoub for a breast augmentation are in the middle of their childbearing years.
+Many Omaha women who come to Dr. Ayoub for breast augmentation are in the middle of their childbearing years.
 And whether they’ve had some children, and plan to have more, or haven’t yet started a family, but know they want one, one of the most common concerns among childbearing women is how a breast augmentation may affect their ability to breastfeed in the future.
 In fact, a specific question that Dr. Ayoub of Westfield Plastic Surgery frequently gets is whether or not the areolar breast augmentation incision – the popular breast augmentation incision that is made along the bottom curve of the areola to disguise scarring – is safe for future breastfeeding.
 Is this is a good incision for Omaha breast augmentation patients who plan to have and breastfeed children in the future?
 Read on to learn more.

 The Periareolar Incision is Not Recommended for Women Who Plan to Breastfeed